benjamin-nicholls/lincoln-typst/README.md

 # Lincoln Typst

-The plan is to rewrite the University of Lincoln CS thesis latex template in Typst.
-The content is irrelevent - only the theming is important.
+A Typst template for the University of Lincoln.
+WIP.

-The template is included in the repository for comparison.
+The latex template is included in the repository for comparison.

 ## TODO

-- This TODO list.
+- Fonts
+- chapter spacing
+- table spacing
+- table fonts
+- table offsets
+- figure spacing
+- figure fonts
+- figure offsets
+- code blocks
+- ToC make chapter headings bold
-- Everything.
+- ToC spacing
+- list of figures and tables - display Figure 1 as 1.1